tianyi21/eie3105/README.md

 ### Demo 3: Hit 3 Balls

-The robot car is supposed to hit 3 balls autonomously with the location information provided by WiFi station.
+Hitting 3 balls autonomously with the location information provided by WiFi station.

 [Video Link](https://youtu.be/oVnxMDGdJqI)